 It’s not just about health, the economy will suffer

-Governments around the world have been in a position to choose between the economy and health.
-Unfortunately, many have prioritised the economy and as a result, more drastic actions will need to be taken later.
+Over the past year, governments around the world have been in a position where they need to choose between the economy and the health of its citizens.
+Unfortunately, many have prioritised the economy.
+As a result, more drastic actions to control the pandemic need to be taken now that the coronavirus cases curve is rising again.

-This pandemic has the potential to be a 1 in 100 year economic event due to massive disruption to almost every industry.
+This pandemic has the potential to become a 1 in 100 year economic event due to the massive disruption caused in almost every industry.

-You may be personally affected, particularly if you have an irregular income or own a business.
+You might have been personally affected, particularly if you have an irregular income or own a business.
 What can you do now to prepare?

 Refinancing can help you in numerous ways: